Customer Story

 Across both approaches, a total of 16 validated SQL injection vulnerabilities were confirmed.
 This represented more than a 4x expansion in SQL injection coverage without increasing pentest hours or engagement scope.

-The expanded coverage extended the initial pentest, using the original findings as a starting point to examine the broader injection pattern across the application.
+The expanded coverage extended the initial pentest, building on the initial confirmation of SQL injection by systematically evaluating similar application pathways.
 Every additional pentest finding included:

 • Reproducible proof of exploitability